 Shape the dough: Cut a large piece of parchment paper or wax paper, and shape the cookie dough into a log at the center of the paper.
 Roll it up tightly, twist the sides, and refrigerate for at least one hour, or until the next day.
 When the keto cookie dough log is cold, the butter will re-solidify and make it easier to keep the cookie slices in shape when cutting them.

 Cut the cold dough with a sharp knife, into slices of approximately 0.5 centimeters (1).
-Yes, I used a ruler… you don’t need to be crazy like me.
+Yes, I used a ruler… don’t be crazy like me.
 The dough is a bit fragile, but very malleable, so if the cookie crumbles 😁 while being sliced don’t despair.
 Just put it together with your fingers.

 It can be hard to make the log perfectly round, and, even if you manage to do it, the cookies might lose a bit of their circular shape as they are sliced and transferred to the cookie sheet.
 To help make their shape rounder after being cut, you can use any round, flat bottomed object that has a diameter similar or a little under than that of the cookie.
 I used a protein scoop.
 Start by pressing the bottom of the object against the cookie with one hand, while using the fingers of the other hand to shape the cookie, following the round contour.

-Bake the cookies for 12 to 15 minutes, in a preheated oven set to 170 °C (338 °F), static.
+Bake the cookies for 12 to 15 minutes, in a preheated oven set to 170 °C (340 °F), static.
 The cookies are done when the tops are very lightly golden and the bottom edges start browning.
-Remove from the oven immediately at this point, and transfer to a cookie rack to cool them down completely before filling in with the strawberry cream.
+Remove from the oven immediately at this point, and transfer to a cookie rack to cool them down completely before filling in with the keto strawberry cream.

-How to make the sugar-free strawberry cream filling
+Keto strawberry cream filling

 Boil the water in a glass bowl in the microwave (it’s just easier).
 Add sweetener, them mix with a spoon until it’s completely melted.
 Then leave it aside to cool.